46. LinkedIn Q&ASep 07, 2020

-- 26:02 - LinkedIn has introduced an open-work banner recently - do you think this is advantageous to use or does it have downsides?
-If one does not wish to use the big green frame around one's face to show open to work that LinkedIn introduced recently, is it ok to show OPEN TO OPPORTUNITIES at the beginning of one's “About” section?
+- 26:02 - LinkedIn has introduced an open-work banner recently - do you think this is advantageous to use, or does it have downsides?
+If one does not wish to use the big green frame around one's face to show open to work that LinkedIn introduced recently, is it okay to show OPEN TO OPPORTUNITIES at the beginning of one's "About" section?

 - 30:34 - You often see headlines with words such as "Seeking employment" or "Seeking engagement" is the term "seeking" perceived as negative to the reader?

 - 31:52 - When is the work experience section too long?

 - 33:02 - How often do you feel one should post articles/share/comment?

 - 35:24 - Would you recommend replicating your CV in the experience section?

 - 37:15 - I'm not picking up the best jobs on my job alerts.
 Why is that?

 - 38:33 - Does the algorithm pick up content in messages?

 - 39:42 - How important are endorsements, and can you have too many?